CurrencyCloud/currencycloud-java/README.md

 # Development

-## Building Currency Cloud SDK from sources
+## Building Currencycloud SDK from sources

 Building the project from sources is not necessary to use it.